richardye101/tynt/README.md

-# yame
+# tynt
-An app for personal finance
+An app for personal finance, aptly named "track your next transaction"